Welcome to today's edition of the Rush 24-7 podcast.

 And that would be the Clinton Crime Family Foundation.

-The Wilder effect is white people in a poll lying to pollsters, telling the pollster they are going to vote for the black candidate so that the pollster doesn't think they're racist when in fact they're gonna vote for the white candidate all the way.
+For those of you in Riolinda who are new to this and don't know, the Wilder effect is white people in a poll lying to pollsters, telling the pollster they are going to vote for the black candidate so that the pollster doesn't think they're racist when, in fact, they're going to vote for the white candidate all the way.

-The Wilder effect essentially produces much higher poll results for African American candidates than are genuine.
+The wilder effect essentially produces much higher poll results for African American candidates than are genuine.

-And it was named after because Doug Wilder, in one of his election campaigns, was just polling through the roof, and then when the election came, you could hardly find any votes.
+And it was named after because Doug Wilder, in one of his election campaigns, was just polling through the roof.

-So the political scientists got together and they dubbed it the Wilder effect.
+So the political scientists got together and they dubbed it the Wilder Effect.

 And there's another candidate, too.

-There's two people that share this.
+There's two people that share this honor.

-Well, anyway, Doug Wilder was on Fox News yesterday afternoon with Neil Cavuto, who said, You criticize President Obama.
+Well, anyway, Doug Wilder was on Fox News yesterday afternoon with Neil Cavuto, who said, you criticize President Obama.

 You say he's not done enough for African Americans.